-Lauren, 18, is working on her leadership qualification to become a Guide Leader with the 295th Glasgow Guide Unit.
-She’s also a member of Girlguiding Glasgow’s Croftfoot Senior Section.
+Lauren, 18, is working on her leadership qualification to become a leader with the 295th Glasgow Guide Unit.
+She’s also a member of The Senior Section in Girlguiding Glasgow’s Croftfoot.

 Her leadership qualification is part of working towards her prestigious Queen’s Guide qualification, the pinnacle of achievement for girls in The Senior Section.
 Each participant must complete a variety of challenges within three years.